MMosley502/LEGUP/Some-Pointers-for-Getting-Started.md

 ### The Rules
 There are 3 types of rules: basic rules, contradiction rules, and case rules.
 Basic rules are just "A leads to B because of X rule".
 Contradiction rules are just "A is invalid because of X contradiction".
 Case rules branch off multiple possibilities.
 For example, in Nurikabe, each cell can be black or white.
 Therefore, the Black or White case rule will create 2 branches: one where the selected cell is black and one where the selected cell is white.

+Each rule has its own corresponding ID, which can be found within the class or within a text file called `puzzlename_reference_sheet.txt` in the corresponding `rules` package.
 The implementation of each rule will require you to look at the information on the board and interpret it.

 ### Importer and Exporter
 The importer imports data from a proof/puzzle file.
 The exporter saves a proof to a proof file.
 When you open file, you use the importer.
 When you save a file, you use the exporter.